Install and configure the Salt Master plugin¶

 raas.conffile and update the values as follows to validate the certificate the Enterprise API users and set its IP address.

 Validates the certificate the Enterprise API uses.
 The default is

 If you are using your own CA-issued certificates, set this value to

 HTTP IP address of your Enterprise API (RaaS) node, for example,

 https://example.comif SSL is enabled.

-OPTIONAL: To verify you can connect to SSL before connecting the Salt Master plugin, edit the generated
+OPTIONAL: This step is necessary for manual installations only.
+To verify you can connect to SSL before connecting the Salt Master plugin, edit the generated

 raas.conffile to update the following values.
-If you do not update these, the Salt Master plugin uses the default generated certificate.
+If you do not update these values, the Salt Master plugin uses the default generated certificate.